 This post contains affiliate links, which means we may receive a small commission from certain purchases to help support the work we do at no additional cost to you.
 So, thank you!

-Some items to stock up on for fall and where to find them
+Some items to stock up on for Covid and where to find them

 At-Home Rapid Covid Tests

-That means that of all the items on this list, this is the one that you might want to get as soon as you can if you’re interested.
-There’s already a wait list on Amazon but Liz just ordered some from CVS and they arrived in a few short days.
-They’re still in stock there for $23 each box, with a limit of 6 per customer.
+There’s already a wait list on Amazon for Abbot rapid tests but Liz managed to order some online from CVS and they arrived in a few short days.
+They’re about $23 each box, with a limit of 6 per customer.

 Each box contains two tests, because the idea is to test yourself twice within three days.
 They have received FDA Emergency Use Authorization, and you don’t even need to ship the samples to a lab.